cspace-deployment/cspace-solr-ucb/README.md

 git checkout A.B.C
 cp -r datasources/pahma/* ~/solrdatasources/pahma
 #
-# OPTIONAL STEPS:
-#
-# To make the prod scripts into dev or qa scripts:
-# ymmv! the following used to work (July 2019), but port number and hostnames are prone to change
-cd ~
-./switch2dev.sh
-#or
-./switch2qa.sh

 # setup pgpass, if it is not already set up.
 cat > .pgpass